juliankozak/SkyLinkML/README.md

 # Continuation
 Keeping airplanes precisely close to each other in the air without tow-rope.
 This can be useful for windshield analysis or for formation flights.

+approach acc to lex paper.
+not publish source code
+looking for collaboration with other enthoustiastic and wonderful people